s0len0id/smartpad-tester/README.md

 * software used to reverse-engineer the above.

 OPEN QUESTIONS:
-* leds can't be turned off via midi!?
+* leds can't be turned off via midi?
 * the purple-pad color, is it a bug?
 * whatis the difference between the 2(?) firmware versions?
 * how hackable is the firmware?